richardjj27/RJVMMetaMove/README.md

 - Target 2 is for the VM guests report.<br>

 ### *VCList.csv*
 - Defines the list of vCenter Servers (their FQDN) to be interrogated.
+Remark (#) out any which are out of scope.

 ### *$VMListFile* (specified in code)
 - Defines the list of VMs to be migrated.
 This needs to provide the following.